anjaliy11/anjaliy11/README.md

 # 💫 About Me:
-### Hi there! 👋  <br><br>I'm a  3rd year B.tech student passionate about building intelligent systems.
-I've worked on **ML models for classification, regression, clustering, and NLP**, applying techniques like **feature engineering, hyperparameter tuning, and model optimization** & Backend development.
-Currently, I'm diving deeper into **Neural Networks, CNNs, RNNs, and Transformers** to expand my expertise in Deep Learning.  <br><br>In the future, I aim to explore **AI, Generative AI, and Self-Improving AI (SAI)** to develop cutting-edge solutions.
-Always excited to collaborate on innovative projects—let’s build something impactful! 🚀  <br>
+Hi there! 👋<br><br>I'm a 3rd year B.tech student passionate about building intelligent systems.
+I've worked on ML models for classification, regression, clustering, and NLP, applying techniques like feature engineering, hyperparameter tuning, and model optimization & Backend development.
+Currently, I'm diving deeper into Neural Networks, CNNs, RNNs, and Transformers to expand my expertise in Deep Learning.<br><br>In the future, I aim to explore  Generative AI to develop cutting-edge solutions.
+Always excited to collaborate on innovative projects—let’s build something impactful! 🚀

 ## 🌐 Socials: